The Falkland Islands

 Day 2: Stanley

-Having listened to the military briefing (not actually relevant to tourists but you have to listen!) you will be met by our representative from Falkland Islands Holidays and transferred to the Malvina House Hotel for dinner and overnight.
+Upon arrival at Mount Pleasant airfield in the Falkland Islands, and having collected your bags and been through immigration, you will be met by our representative from Falkland Islands Holidays and transferred to the Malvina House Hotel for dinner and overnight.
 There will be time either before or after dinner for a stroll along the waterfront to see a few of the bird species which will probably be new to you, as well as the evidence of all the wrecks which are witness to the islands' role as a bolt hole for trading vessels in previous centuries.

-Our final inter-island flight of the holiday takes us back to the islands' capital, Stanley where we will again be staying in the excellent Malvina House Hotel.
-This afternoon there'll be free time to explore the city and perhaps indulge in a little retail therapy before re-convening for dinner.
+Our last Islander flight of the holiday takes us back to Stanley where, again, we'll be staying at Malvina House.
+This afternoon there'll be free time to explore the city and visit the excellent museum which is located immediately opposite the hotel or, perhaps, indulge in a little retail therapy before re-convening for dinner.

-We have a relatively early start for our transfer from Stanley to Mount Pleasant Airport for our flight to the UK via Cape Verde.
+We have a relatively early start for our transfer from Stanley to Mount Pleasant Airport for our flight to the UK via Cabo Verde.

 Please note that the itinerary can be changed without notice at the sole discretion of Island Holidays or your tour leader.